saggiyogesh/nodeportal/README.md

 ##Configuration:
 `np.properties` in `/lib` folder contains all needed configuration information like DB connection information etc of portal.

+##New in version 1.0.0
+* Themebuilder and Layoutbuilder plugin - to create new themes and layouts.
+Newly created themes and layouts can be edited and changes are reflected on runtime without any server restart.

 ##More Information.

 * <a href="http://groups.google.com/group/nodeportal">Google group</a> for discussion.